-Te Pae Maharahara (Garden of Remembrance)
+Te Pae Maharahara

 Te Kura Kaupapa Māori O Tupoho - Castlecliff, Whanganui, New Zealand

-The plaque on the Māuri stone (below) is inscribed with the kōrero “E tu te poho ki to ruku o te Kawau kura” (and translates as: “Stand with grace and pay honour to our noble loved ones”).
+The plaque on the Māuri stone (below) is inscribed with the kōrero “E tu te poho ki to ruku o te Kawau kura” and translates as: “Stand with grace and pay honour to our noble loved ones”.
 This kōrero was given by distinguished Ngā Rauru Reo speaker Rauru Broughton, who also named Te Pae Maharahara.
-This garden is for healing and connecting to the tāiao (environment).
+This garden is a healing and learning space for students and whānau.

-Thank you to the generous funding from:
+Thanks also to the generous funding for the project from:

-Horizons Regional Council - The Indigenous Biodiversity Fund 2021 and 2022.
-The Ministry Of Education Discretionary Fund 2022.
+Matariki Tu Rākau One Billion Trees Project - Ministry of Primary Industries The Indigenous Biodiversity Fund 2021 and 2022 Horizons Regional Council The Ministry Of Education Discretionary Fund 2022.

-Works
+Preparation Works

 By diverting overflows from two rainwater tanks into the gully we are returning much needed water to the system.
 Summer months bring high temperatures, winds and therefore evaporation.